-The Frank and Angela LaVerghetta Award is given annually to a graduating master of engineering student who has secured the highest cumulative GPA.
+The Frank and Angela LaVerghetta Award is given annually to a graduating MSE student who has secured the highest cumulative GPA.
 However, no award will be made if the highest GPA is less than 3.7.
 In case of a tie, professional contributions of the candidates will be considered in deciding the winner.

-The Shirley Kornfield Memorial Graduate Award is presented annually to the student graduating with a master of engineering in electrical engineering who has secured the highest cumulative GPA.
+The Shirley Kornfield Memorial Graduate Award is presented annually to the student graduating with a MSE in electrical engineering who has secured the highest cumulative GPA.